Related Post: Temagami’s Lady Evelyn of the Lake – Who Was She?

 I’ve paddled up the east branch of the Montreal River to its headwater lake, Smoothwater, a couple of times.
 Before you get to it, you go through another lake named Lady Dufferin.
 Each time, I’ve wondered what the Lady would have thought had she seen the inconsequential, marsh-lined and not terribly scenic widening of the river that someone decided her name should grace.

-It is actually not the lake that he had given the name to, as I would find out!
+As I would find out, it is actually not the lake that he had given the name to!
 The much more significant and scenic lake that he named Lady Dufferin was about twenty kilometres downriver!

 Robert Bell of the Geological Survey of Canada: